spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Improved GDK type utility methods

+To better enforce the range of `FixedPointVector3`, the `CreateTransformSnapshot(Coordinates location, Quaternion rotation, Vector3 velocity)` method has been removed.
+This means that `CreateTransformSnapshot` requires `location` to be a `Vector3`.

 #### Arithmetic and equality operators

 A set of arithmetic and equality operators have been implemented for the standard library's `EdgeLength` type.
 This means you can now use `+`, `-`, `*`, `/` with this type.